fabio-teichmann/portfolio/README.md

 # Welcome to my portfolio!

 My name is Fabio and I am a software and systems architect.
-I am training myself to focus on big data and IoT applications in the future.

 I am a trained Data Scientist with a business heavy background and leadership experience.
 During the last couple of years, I worked mostly on defining, implementing, and maintaining data pipeline infrastructures that are compliant with governmenatal and audit requirements.
 This included substantial cross-team collaboration with technical and non-technical stakeholders.
 In this process I've built substantial domain knowledge and became a SME.